 That tells me that our body of work must have had some worth.
 It makes my day every time."

 “I feel that probably Arn Anderson was the one guy that never got the due credit for how important he was in the unit.

 He was the workhorse, out there every night, giving it everything he had.
-He had a neck injury and you could see the nerve damage affecting his hand because his hand on the one side started to quiver a little bit.
-Rather than take time off and get medical attention or rest, we were enjoying such great success that Arn just stayed out there, and unfortunately, I think it shortened his career.
+He had a neck injury, and you could see the nerve damage affecting his hand because his hand on the one side started to quiver a little bit.
+Rather than take time off and get medical attention or rest, we enjoyed such great success that Arn just stayed out there, and unfortunately, I think it shortened his career.